 We demonstrate our commitment to the regions where we operate by building relationships with community members to better understand and address local concerns.
-In all of our operating areas, we make it a priority to reach out to local stakeholders (e.g., landowners, residents, community leaders, public officials, regulatory agencies, academic institutions, local emergency responders and local and national environmental groups) through a variety of approaches, including landowner meetings, community advisory panels, operation tours and education programs.
+In all of our operating areas, we make it a priority to reach out to local stakeholders (e.g., landowners, residents, community leaders, public officials, regulatory agencies, academic institutions, local emergency responders and local and national environmental groups) through a variety of approaches, including landowner meetings, community advisory panels, industry events and education programs.
+Our Contact Center is also a resource for helping us better understand community needs and concerns.
+Owners and community members can contact the center via phone or email to have their questions addressed.

 We maintain a strong interactive presence through traditional websites tailored to regional interests and social media outlets — including Facebook, Twitter, YouTube and LinkedIn — that give users a convenient forum to ask specific questions and receive individual responses.
 Our extensive library of available resources also includes fact sheets and animations in the educational library on chk.com.